Navigating the NYC Short-Term Rental Ban in 2026: The Benefits of 30+ Day Rentals

 Lawmakers are also refers to the zoning laws set in place where STR in buildings with three or more units is prohibited, per the NYS Multiple Dwelling Law*.

-The new law, Local Law 18, will take into effect on March 6th.
-Registrations will begin on the same day, and property owners must register their property with the Mayor’s Office of Special Enforcement, providing information about the property, including the address, owner information, and the number of units, along with various other documents.
+The new law, Local Law 18, took effect on March 6th, 2023.
+Registrations began on the same day, and property owners were required to register their property with the Mayor’s Office of Special Enforcement, providing information about the property, including the address, owner information, and the number of units, along with various other documents.

-This means that property owners who have been renting out their apartments through these platforms will need to find alternative ways to generate rental income, such as through 30+ day rentals.
+Property owners who rented out their apartments through these platforms will need to find alternative ways to generate rental income, such as through 30+ day rentals.

 If you’re a tenant, check out Rove’s ultimate guide to renting in NYC and tips on finding a furnished rental in NYC.